 Site Preparation

-This line includes all of the start-up costs related to work within the project's restoration sites, including clearing vegetation, fencing, buidling infrastructure, and preparing the ground for planting.
+This line includes all of the start-up costs related to work within the project's restoration sites, including clearing vegetation, fencing, building infrastructure, and preparing the ground for planting.
 This should include payments to community members that work on preparation but are not formally employed by the organization.
 Note that this can include buying land, but projects that do not have access to land already are less likely to be selected for funding.

 Tree Planting